Notice: Mushroom Spawn orders are currently full.

-Mushroom spawn is the mycelium of a fungus that has been inoculated onto either grain or sawdust under sterile conditions.
+Mushroom spawn is the mycelium of a fungus that has been inoculated often into either grain or sawdust under sterile conditions to create spawn. is your best choice for inoculating large volumes of substrate quickly and harvesting beautiful, delicious mushrooms from early spring through to late autumn.
 Mycelium is the body of a fungus and is comprised of a vast, interconnected network of filaments (known individually as hyphae) that make up the structure of the fungal organism.

 Mycelium can be easily recognized as a fine, usually white, thread-like material growing throughout decomposing logs, branches, rotting leaves, within the soil or virtually any other dark, moist and sheltered environments.
 It is this mycelium that produces mushrooms, which are the spore bearing reproductive structures of many fungi.

 The material that the mycelium of a fungus lives within is known as substrate.
-Substrates are organic materials such as wood, soil, manure or compost which the fungus breaks down to release and build nutrients by releasing digestive enzymes and and producing metabolites.
+Substrates are organic materials such as wood, soil, manure or compost which the fungus breaks down by releasing digestive enzymes into the surrounding environment and producing metabolites.
 Substrate materials can vary greatly depending on the individual requirements of the species or strain being cultivated.

-To put it simply, mushroom spawn is the ‘seeds’ which are ‘planted’ in a nutritious substrate that nourishes mycelium which then yields mushrooms.
-Fungi are fundamentally different organisms from both plants and animals, but this metaphor can be used to draw parallels between gardening with plants and gardening with fungi.
+To put it simply, mushroom spawn are the ‘seeds’ which are ‘planted’ in a nutritious substrate that nourishes the mycelium until it consolidates and is stimulated to yields mushrooms.
+Fungi are fundamentally different from both plants and animals, yet there are parallels that can be drawn between gardening with plants and gardening with fungi.

-A thorough understanding of the environmental requirements necessary for mushroom development (such as light, fresh air and moisture levels) as well as how to formulate and prepare substrates under the proper conditions and handle mushroom mycelium is necessary in order to successfully grow mushrooms using spawn.
+A thorough understanding of the environmental requirements necessary for proper mushroom (or fruiting body) development such as light, fresh air and moisture levels in addition to learning to formulate and prepare substrates and properly handle mushroom mycelium is necessary in order to successfully grow mushrooms using grain or sawdust spawn.

 Please be sure that you have done your homework before you choose to work with mushroom spawn.
-I can’t be held responsible for failure if the mushroom spawn was not stored properly, handled incorrectly or grown under detrimental conditions.
-Just like vegetable gardening, mushrooms require certain environments if they are to do well are reward you with a harvest for you diligence and patience.
+We cannot be held responsible for failure if the mushroom spawn was not stored properly, handled incorrectly or grown under detrimental conditions.
+Just like vegetable gardening, mushrooms require certain environments if they are to flourish and reward you with a harvest for you diligence and patience.

-That being said, there our countless books and websites online (head on over to the Resources page for some of my personal recommendations or take a look at the upcoming programs list below to attend a class or workshop) with detailed articles and videos which effectively demonstrate all of the necessary techniques and illustrate countless methods for growing mushrooms simply and successfully.
+That being said, there our countless books, websites and online forums with detailed articles and videos which effectively demonstrate all of the necessary techniques and illustrate countless methods for growing mushrooms simply and successfully.

 Do not open the jar of bag until you are ready to use it!